-To help the internet community fight against cyberattacks and vulnerabilities, OWASP procured a list of top 10 attacks named OWASP Top 10 for multiple technologies such as Web Application, Cloud, Mobile Security, etc. The process of testing the top 10 security risks mentioned in OWASP top 10 is known as OWASP Penetration Testing.
-Penetration testing framework is a guide to perform penetration testing and includes a set of security testing tools required to perform pentest.
+OWASP’s (Open Web Application Security Project) compiled a list of the top 10 attacks named OWASP Top 10 for multiple technologies such as Web Applications, Cloud, Mobile Security, etc. The process of testing the top 10 security risks mentioned in OWASP top 10 is known as OWASP Penetration Testing.

 What is OWASP Top 10?